 Holding on to the stock bears the risk of continued depressed dividends, and therefore requires a change in strategy.

-You could take advantage of the current low share prices to pursue a value-investing strategy with this stock.
+There may be an advantage of the current low share prices however, with the application of a value-investing strategy

 No matter which way you cut it, U96 remains a solid stock to buy.
 SGX’s consensus rating puts the stock at ‘Outperform’, meaning that Sembcorp Industries is expected to furnish a better rate of return than its peers, even if it may be a while before it regains its top-tier status.